bonedaddy/mesher/README.md

 > This README is somewhat aspirational.
 > It describes, in the present tense, what the mesher project will eventually include.
 > Many features are already there -- e.g. the library is nearly feature-complete -- but many more are not.
->
-> This also applies to the docs, especially those regarding the crypto subsystem, which is currently *intentionally* utterly broken.

 Mesher is a fairly simple wrapper over a fairly complex concept:
 Securely and anonymously sending a message over a heterogeneously connected mesh network.